Lithuanian case - Relict forest area/wrecks

-- Trees and peat are found at the depth of 24.5 to 29 meters;
+- Well-preserved remains of the relic trees underwater – over 100 objects identified as trees and peat are found at the depth of 24.5 to 29 meters;

 - Dating of the remains shows the age of 11410–10170 cal.
 BP (9640–8220 cal.
 BC) and 9150-8520 cal.
 BP (7200–6570 cal.
 BC);